 Starting then, users will only be able to view the current status of their networks, but any changes, including adding new routers or access points, will have to be done in the Google Home app.

 Then, Google will remove the Wifi app from the Play Store and iOS App Store.
-Funneling all users to exclusively use the Google Home app in June, the report said.
+Funneling all users to use the Google Home app in June exclusively.

 Google has been working on this change since 2019 when it launched the Nest Wifi routers, which could only be configured in the Google Home app.